aduquet/AuxiliryMRs-SANER-ERA2025/README.md

 # SANER-ERA2025
-This repo contains all scripts and material support of the paper, *Let Me Do It for You: Exploring Auxiliary Metamorphic Relations*
+This repository contains all scripts and supporting materials for the paper *Let Me Do It for You: Exploring Auxiliary Metamorphic Relations*